mozilla/application-services/docs/components-strategy.md

 may not be prioritized, this is especially true for desktop which already has stable implementations.
 That said, we can get close to this future and minimize duplicate logic and the likelihood of errors.
 ![Diagram showing how firefox sync should be, with all platforms using one implementation](diagrams/future-cross-components.png)

+You can edit the diagrams in the following lucid chart (Note: Currently only Mozilla Employees can edit those diagrams): https://lucid.app/lucidchart/invitations/accept/inv_ab72e218-3ad9-4604-a7cd-7e0b0c259aa2

+Once they are edited, you can re-import them here by replacing the old diagrams in the `docs/diagrams` directory on GitHub.
+As long as the names are the same, you shouldn't need to edit those docs!